iamfilipovich/WebShop/README.md

 LINQ: Used for executing queries against the database.

-Stripe: Integrated for online payment integration.
+Stripe: Integrated for online payment.